rbolt13/stat461/README.md

 # About
-These are class notes and R code for Dorcas Ofori-Boaten's STAT-461 : Introduction to Statistics I, Fall term 2021 at Portland State University.
+These are class notes and R code for Dorcas Ofori-Boaten's STAT-461 : Introduction to Statistics I Fall term 2021 at Portland State University.

 View [here](https://rbolt13.github.io/stat461/)